Olympic Housing Trust

 Rooted in Community

 Olympic Housing Trust is a community land trust serving Jefferson and Clallam County.
-We serve individuals who live in this area and can qualify for a mortgage, but cannot afford to purchase their own house.
+We serve local households earning local wages, but cannot afford to purchase their own house.
 By leveraging public and private subsidies, we work to bring down the cost of the house to a reasonable amount, and in exchange the home buyer agrees to a ground lease agreement capping the future resale of the home.
 This allows for permanently affordable housing now and into the future.

 Community land trusts are a model that is rooted in the goal of strengthening a community’s social fabric and resilience through stewarding resources its most vital resources - land and housing.